 This system was changed in 2015 with Season 4 to the system we know today as it was deemed players had to go through a lot of effort to actually play the real Diablo III endgame: Greater Rifts!

 There are a variety of different maps that randomly appear when a Greater Rift is opened.
-There are some exceptions like the Sewer & Westmarch map layouts that cannot spawn as Greater Rift floor 1.
 Generally Players are looking for open map layouts where it is easy to build up density of trash monsters while damaging Elites and dragging them along to finish them off.
-On top of that the top Rift layouts have plenty Pylon spots for very flexible use.
-Here is a full list of Maps with a chance to be opened as floor 1 (sample-size of 1000 runs) and a short description of each map in the pool, sorted by potential:
+On top of that the top Rift layouts have plenty of Pylon spots for very flexible use.
+Here is a full list of all possible Maps and a short description of each map in the pool, sorted by their average performance.
+Maps that are part of the Orek's Dream selection are highlighted in Blue.

 The Rift Guardian spawns after 100% progression is reached and is the final boss of the Greater Rift.
 They all have the same amount of hit points, count as Elites and are different monster types.
 There are a total of 25 Rift Guardians each with different and unique mechanics.